Characters: Magical Girl Lyrical Nanoha ViVid

-Overshadowed by Awesome: They learn really hard how strong other the participants of the Inter-Middle Championship are and that they're still to weak.
+- Overshadowed by Awesome: They learn really hard how strong the other participants of the Inter-Middle Championship are and that they're still too weak.

 Nanoha's adopted daughter, who made her debut in StrikerS, now 10 years old and training as a mage.
 She practices the martial art known as "Strike Arts" under the mentorship of Nove Nakajima, along with her schoolfriends Rio and Corona.
 After meeting her own "girl with sad eyes", in the face of Einhart Stratos, she decides to follow in her mother's steps and make life-long friends with her using her fists.
 She has an Adult Mode similar to the one seen in StrikerS, though with less power than the original.
 Vivio uses Modern Belkan magic and Mid-Childan magic, and her Hybrid-Intelligent Device is Sacred Heart, which she received from her mother in the first chapter.
 Her skills is known as "Counter Hitter".

 Tropes befriended by Vivio (post-StrikerS Sound Stage X):